Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 }

-Wire it into your CI as a post-build step.
-It's deliberately scoped to root-relative paths only (paths starting with /), since rewriting ./foo or ../bar requires knowing where the stylesheet lives in the output tree.
+Wire it into CI as a post-build step.
+The (?!\/) in the regex is deliberate: it scopes the rewrite to root-relative paths (/...) and skips protocol-relative ones (//cdn.example.com/...), which already carry a host.
+Paths like ./foo or ../bar are left alone too, since rewriting those needs to know where the stylesheet sits in the output tree.
 If you have a lot of those, the build-time fix above is the better answer.

 Why Matomo can't resolve relative URLs